okihita/CineRadar/README.md

 ## Web Frontend

-The `web/` directory contains a Next.js dashboard that displays the scraped data with a beautiful UI.
+The `web/` directory contains a Next.js dashboard with a movie-based layout similar to LMS course viewers.

 ### Setup